tashmurra/lm-writing-tool/README.md

 ## Roadmap

 - [ ] On-disk caching of the LLM results to avoid repeated requests to the LLM API and faster startup times.
+- [ ] More advanced chunking of the text into sections.
+Currently, the text is simply split by line.
+This results in large variations in the length of the sections.
+Ideally, each section should be around two full lines of text.
 - [ ] Support for more languages.
 British English should be easiest to implement but in the future, any language supported by the LLM should be possible.
 - [ ] Check out other models for better results.
 Prompts may have to be adjusted for different models.